*Video available only in Japanese

 demonstrate courage, experience joy, and participate in a sharing of gifts, skills, and friendship with their families, other athletes, and the community.

-In Japan, our employees are actively involved in volunteering and providing support at domestic competitions and local events.
+Toyota shares the same values as the Special Olympics.
+In January 2016, we signed an agreement to become a National Partner of Special Olympics Nippon.
+In Japan, our employees are actively involved in volunteering and supporting domestic competitions and local events.

 Toyota aims to realize an inclusive society